scottcha/OpenAvalancheProject/README.md

 Once the environment has been created you can activate it with

     conda activate pangeo_small

+There is one step we need to take before going through the notebooks and that is converting the grib2 files to NetCDF.
+We do this for a couple of reasons but primarily that using this tool efficiently collapses the vertical dimensions (called level) in to the variable definitions so we can more easily get it to the ML format we need.
+The utility to do this is called wgrib2 and should have been installed in the pangeo_small environment.

+Using a terminal prompt change directory to the folder where you downloaded and unpacked the weather model files.

+    /media/scottcha/E1/Data/OAPMLData/1.RawWeatherData/15-16/Washington/

+In that directory you can execute this command to iterate through all the files and tranform them:

+    for i in *.grib2; do wgrib2 $i -netcdf $i.nc; done

+Rexecute a rename command to remove the grib extension:

+    rename 's/(.*)\.grib2/$1.nc/g' *

+_There are ways of improving the efficiency of this by doing this in parallel so feel free to improve on this._

 Change directory to the /Scratch/Notebooks folder and launch jupyter